WimJongeneel/ts-lisp-language/README.md

 (print ($ foo))
 ```

-Because a program is just a list of things, it is posible for a program in this language to write a program by creating a list and 'executing' it.
+Because a program is just a list of things, it is posible to write a program that writes programs by using the `list` functions.

 ## Basic functions

-In this language everything is a function.
+In this language everything is done with functions.
 A function is called by writing its name and arguments between paratheses.
 For example the `+` function:

 ```
 (+ 1 2)